tfroescher/orchide-builder/README.md

 ### General information

 To use Ansible collections that are not part of OrchidE, that are newer or that from other sources you can create your own package.
-Any collection that documents the meta information as Ansible can be used as a source.
+Any collection that documents the meta-information as Ansible can be used as a source.

 ### Pre-requisites
 * WSL, Linux or MacOS